emmanuellozano02/Healthcare-Ransomware-Pipeline/README.md

 ### Easy Data Handling
 - Takes in raw data, cleans it up, and stores it neatly.

-### Interactive Dashboards
-- Lets you explore ransomware trends visually with tools like Streamlit or Power BI.

 ### Flexible Storage
 - Works with lightweight databases (SQLite) or more robust ones (PostgreSQL).